Everything Jennifer Lopez Taught Me About Weather-Appropriate Fashion

 In this day and age, you can take your “hot or not” lists and you can burn them with the outdated hair straightener Jennifer Lopez is using to burn her stick-straight hair in this scene.
 Real women wear chokers.
 Real teens wear chokers.
 Real people (yeah, so take that holograms) wear chokers.
 Chokers say, “Fuck your necklaces” and chokers with crosses say (as seen here), “Yeah, I’ve seen The Craft.”
 Seeing The Craft is obviously something we all should be bragging about, so I think it’s safe to assume that is exactly the sentiment behind Jen’s “getting ready” look.
 Personally, I’m bragging about seeing The Craft as we speak.

-IF YOU’RE GOING TO DANCE IN THE STREET, MAKE SURE YOUR FRIENDS ARE EQUALLY WELL-ACCESSORISED
+IF YOU’RE GOING TO DANCE IN THE STREET, MAKE SURE YOUR FRIENDS ARE EQUALLY WELL-ACCESSORIZED

 Here is a horrible screencap – they’re dancing so fast! – of the coolest-looking people in the world.
 Jen is wearing a fur coat, leather pants, and a choker.
 Friend to the left is in all her vinyl glory.
 Friend to the right put Jen’s earlier puffy coat to shame because it is Friday (or Saturday) night and it’s no time to fuck around.
 I am 100% sure this is how Jennifer Lopez commutes to and arrives at all of her social functions.